SCU-CSEN346/Chain-of-Exemplar/README.md

 # Member Contributions:
 ### OVERALL PROJECT STATUS:
 - [x] Ran Inference on HPC with HF Transformers successfully with image + prompt as input and a generated question
-- [ ] Download datasets and upload them to our HF repo
+- [x] Downloaded datasets and converted them to correct format for CoE
+- [x] Ran full CoE baseline with the question, rationale, and distractor generations with evaluation metrics for 1 sample from test set
 - [ ] Run full CoE baseline with the question, rationale, and distractor generations with evaluation metrics to use as a comparison for our improvements
 - [ ] Improve this baseline with our own implementations